Holux Overview 2: Who Originally Owned the Holux Watch....

 The first name engraved on the watch is “C. W. Mapes”, and it seems likely that Charles was the original owner of the Holux watch (the names are not in alphabetical order).
 Mapes was three years older than the other airman, married, and as the former manager at a large department store, probably had more money to buy a watch before leaving Pre-Flight Training at Santa Ana (see below).
-The engraved, gold Holux watch probably cost around $50, which was a month’s pay for an Army cadet.
+The engraved, gold Holux watch probably cost around $50, which was a month’s pay for an Air Force cadet.
 It was purchased at Brock & Co, a prominent Los Angeles jewelry store.
 (The watch came with its worn original leather band, engraved “Brock & Co” on the back.)

 How Did the 6 Pilots Meet & Become Friends?

 In December 2019, I purchased a copy of the “The SAAAB Story” (Santa Ana Army Air Base) by Edrick J. Miller (1981).
 The book supports the conclusion that all of these six pilot trainees were members of the Western Flying Training Command’s “Class 44-A Training Schools”, from Pre-Flight Training (April 1943) through Advanced Training (January 7,1944):

 Pre-Flight Training (Santa Ana CA Army Air Base) (04/17/43 – 06/22/43)

 Pilot Primary Training (CA - Chino / Oxnard) (06/24/43 – 08/29/43)